hannesdatta/course-odcm/slides/course_introduction.md

 ## Project

+- goals
+  - scrape data via web sites or APIs
+  - work through the entire workflow
+  - receive feedback by students and me (your coach)

+- evaluation
-- specifics to be made available on the course website
+  - specifics are on the course website
+  - we'll have a grading rubric
-- self- and peer assessment
+  - self- and peer assessment used
     - written feedback to team members (tba)
-  - assessment of own performance and that of team members
+    - assessment of own performance and that of team members (tba)

 ::: notes
 - Emphasize that (contrary to dPrep) the group project already starts in week 1